franklemuchahary/franklemuchahary/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Frankle and I have around 3.5 years of experience as a Data Scientist.
+I'm Frankle and I have around 3.5 years of experience working as a Data Scientist.
 I have worked on a wide range of retail analytics problems in the past few years related mainly to pricing optimization, promotion optimization, coupon redemption propensity modelling, and inventory allocation optimization.

 I am proficient in technologies like PostgreSQL, BigQuery, MySQL, Python, R, Tableau, MS Excel.
 I am also currently teaching myself Scala.